 - Book and Prices

 The local produce on Mull represents the best of what the Hebrides can offer: free range lamb, pork and beef, venison from the hill, lobster, languostines, mussels, crab and many varieties of fish from the waters surrounding the islands, hand caught by local fisherman.
-We are fortunate to have the Crofters kitchen nearby at Kintra to provide fresh vegetables and free range eggs.
+We are fortunate to have the Crofters kitchen nearby at Kintra to provide fresh organic vegetables and local crofts supply venison, lamb, beef and pork.

 The Mull & Iona Food Trail features around 30 producers; places to eat, farm shops and producers markets which promote locally sourced food which tastes delicious, produced with respect for animal welfare and the environment,.
 The Island farmers and crofters produce slow-grown meat which features in the local restaurants along with seafood harvested locally.
 Local mussels, crab, langoustine, mackerel, skate, turbot and salmon can all appear on your plate.
 Locally, we are fortunate to have a good choice of speciality produce.